Saturday, October 1, 2022

 4. Eat kosher.
 If you’re eating healthy anyway, you won’t have to cut out that much from your diet.
 Yes, it’s more expensive, but the same God who gave you enough money to afford your current expenses, will give you enough money so you can eat kosher.

 5. Study Torah.
 You don’t need to be observant to benefit from Torah study.
 Learn with a study partner once or twice a week or preferably daily, a section of the Torah you enjoy learning.
 It might be Talmud, a commentary on the Parsha or Chassidus.
 You can find a study partner either through a local Kollel, Shul or through Partnersintorah.com.
 If possible, listen to a Torah podcast or read a sefer daily, even if only for a few minutes, perhaps during your commute or while you exercise.
 Include in your study the basic laws of Judaism, as there is much more to Judaism than what is included here.
 Two works to consider are Halacha 24/7/12 by Rabbi Aharon E. Marcus and Shaarei Halachah (It’s in English) by Rabbi Zeev Greenwald.
-Even if you are not currently observant but have a background in studying Talmud, consider learning the Daf Yomi.
-There are many wonderful teachers available, you can listen to their classes for free at alldaf.org or find a local class.
-Finishing the entire Talmud in 7 ½ years is an amazing and transformative accomplishment that you will be proud of for the rest of your life.
-See, “Mining the Depths of Torah Wisdom.”
+Even if you are not currently observant but have a background in studying Talmud, consider learning the Daf Yomi, Amud Yomi or Mishnah Yomi.
+There are many wonderful teachers available, you can listen to their classes for free at alldaf.org or outorah.org.
+Two inspiring books not about Jewish law to consider are: A Bit More Advice, an anthology of the teachings of Rebbe Nachman of Breslov, and Olam HaAvodah (English) by Rabbi Moshe Don Kestenbaum (among many other choices of amazing works on Judaism).

 6. Put on tefillin daily.
-Preferably also say Brachos, Shemah and Shemona Esrei with your tefillin on.
-When you are ready to build from there, say more tefillot during Shacharis and/or start reciting Mincha and then Maariv.
+From there, gradually increase what you say during Shacharis or start your day strong and go to shul for Shacharis.
+When you are ready to build from there, start reciting Mincha and then Maariv.
+If at any point it feels too much, backtrack a bit and then start moving forward again.
 Find a Shul you are comfortable going to on Shabbos, feel free to come late in the beginning and then gradually increase going to Shul to once a day and when possible, for all three tefillos.
-(Not going to Shul does not make you non observant, do the best you can).
-As part of davening, try to spend a few minutes each day speaking to God in your native language, preferably alone and outloud.
+Davening is hard for a lot of guys; do the best you can.
+If going to shul is very hard for you, skip it for now.
+Not going to shul does not make you non observant!
+Especially if you find it hard to connect to God during davening, spend a few minutes each day speaking to God in your native language, preferably alone and outloud.
 This will help you build a personal connection with God.
 Music can be a powerful tool to help us uncover our inner yearning for God.
 Try the music of Shlomo Carlebach, Eitan Katz or any of the other popular Jewish composers.

-7. Keep Shabbos.
 This is not all or nothing; observe what you can and increase from there.
 Many have commented how spending time away from their phone and computer is very freeing.
-In terms of what to do on Shabbos: find a Shul you feel comfortable going to, even if only Friday night or Shabbos morning.
+In terms of what to do on Shabbos: preferably, find a Shul you feel comfortable going to, even if only on Friday night or Shabbos morning.
 Go to places for meals where they host an authentic Shabbos seudah with song and Torah thoughts or host one yourself, get together with friends, periodically go away for Shabbos, set up to learn with a study partner, go for a walk and gather a pile of books to read that you’ve always wanted to read but never seemed to have the time.
-Now you have the time.

 8. Observe Yichud and Negiah.
 As with everything else, this is not all or nothing; do the best you can to observe the laws of Yichud, not secluding yourself with a girl who is forbidden to you or touching her (Negiah).
 For those who are married, speak to your rabbi about observing the laws of Family Purity.
-For those who are single, speak to your rabbi or mentor about ensuring that both you and your date are on the same page on this issue.
-Besides for the spiritual benefits of following these laws, it will also give you greater clarity as to who is a more compatible life partner; your judgment will not be clouded by already being in a physical relationship.
+For those who are single, besides for the spiritual benefits of following these laws, it will also give you greater clarity as to who will be a more compatible life partner; your judgment will not be clouded by already being in a physical relationship.

 Are you giving something up by becoming more observant?
-Yes, but what you gain in return makes it totally worthwhile.
+Yes, but you will gain a huge ROI.
 The effort you put into practicing authentic Judaism will yield priceless returns.

-You may ask, “Maybe I'll put on tefillin today, but what's the point if I may not put them on tomorrow?”
-Each time you do a mitzvah or refrain from doing a sin brings you everlasting merit and brings your Father in Heaven pleasure, even if you stumble the very next day!
+Each time you do a mitzvah or refrain from doing a sin brings you everlasting merit and brings your Father in Heaven pleasure, even if you stumble the very next day.
 You may ask, “What pleasure do I bring God?
 There are many people who are much more observant than me, what value am I to God?”
 Reb Noson of Breslov addressed this point in a letter he wrote (Healing Leaves: Prescriptions for inner strength, meaning and hope by Breslov Research Institute), “The essence of God’s greatness is that the very person who is most distant from Him and most attached to physicality can and should serve Him.
 Such service is God’s greatest pleasure and delight!”

 Some observe mitzvot because that is what they have been doing their entire life and they never tasted sin.
 While they will be rewarded for staying away from sin, what you do for God is unique.
 When you do a mitzvah, you proclaim, “Even though I know the allure of sin, nevertheless, I still choose to do this mitzvah!”
 That brings God tremendous pleasure.